reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 }
 ```

-All we need to do is implement the getFullName method.
+All we need to do is implement the `getFullName` method.
 How do we do it?
 Here, too, lambda expressions come to the rescue.
-We can directly declare an object of the Functional Interface Name and assign an implementation of the getFullName method:
+We can directly declare an object of the Functional Interface and assign an implementation of the `getFullName` method:

 ```java
 FullName fullName = (String firstName, String lastName)->firstName + ' ' + lastName;